 The areas observed at both landfills appeared stable, and no signs of structural instability such as scarps, cracking, sloughing, surface movements, depressions, or wet areas were observed.
 Permanent erosion controls were in-place and functioning.
 No signs of erosion were observed along the landfill slopes nor around the pond embankment slopes.
 No wet areas or ponding were observed along the landfill benches, along the toe of the landfill, along downstream pond embankments for Sedimentation Pond Nos.
-2, 3, 4, and 5, nor within drainage channels at the time of inspection.
+2, 3, 4, 5 and 6, nor within drainage channels at the time of inspection.
 The culverts, manholes, drop boxes, and ponds observed at both landfill areas appeared to be working properly.
 Culverts and channels observed along the haul road appeared to be functioning properly.
 The fugitive dust control system was functioning.
 Water quality monitoring is conducted on a regular basis.
-Two animal burrows were observed along the downstream facing embankment for Sediment Pond No. 6.
-One of the animal burrows was located about halfway along the slope in the area of the principal spillway outlet pipe and was observed to have standing water in the hole.
-The downstream toe of this embankment was visibly wet; however, the field inspection was completed after a period of significant rain.
-It is recommended this area be observed again during drier conditions and monitored.
-The animal burrows should be backfilled.
+Several animal burrows were observed on the slopes and benches of the Original Landfill, one animal burrow was observed near the toe of the embankment for Pond No. 6 near the principal spillway outlet pipe and animal crossings were observed under the fence along the top of the embankment for Pond No. 3.
+The animal burrows should be backfilled, and it is recommended that additional monitoring be performed at Pond No. 3 for the potential of additional burrows since animal activity is present.

 There is a contact stormwater collection system installed at the Landfill area.
 At the Landfill area, trees were observed growing along landfill benches and slopes.
-Trees and brush have been removed since the 2017 inspection and this effort should continue.
-Vegetation on landfill slopes precludes observation in some areas; mowing of the slopes before the next annual inspections was recommended.
-The landfill benches had been mowed prior to the inspection.
+A significant amount of trees and brush have been removed since the 2018 inspection and this effort should continue.
+Many of the landfill benches and slopes had been mowed prior to the inspection, providing for better visual observation of the ground, however, vegetation on some areas of the landfill slopes and benches precludes observation; mowing of the slopes before the next annual inspections was recommended.
 The channel tie-ins for Interceptor Channels V-C and V-D into Sediment Pond No. 4 were observed to be partially obstructed by a chain link fence and blocked with sediment, these channels should be cleaned and the sediment removed.
+The outlet of a fabriform channel near the guard shack that ties in to a channel for Pond No. 3 does not have a stabilized outlet.
+The end of the fabriform is being undercut from erosion.
+It is recommended that the outlet be re-stabilized where it ties into the receiving channel.

-At the Fort Martin FGD Landfill area, all surface water channels were functioning properly.
+At the Fort Martin FGD Landfill area, surface water channels were observed to be functioning properly.
 The leachate collection system appeared to be properly maintained and protected from potential damage due to equipment.
 Leachate outlet pipes were observed flowing into Sedimentation Pond No. 2 with no signs of clogging.

-Several of the concrete aprons around the groundwater monitoring wells at the Original Landfill and the FGD Landfill were observed to be cracked.
-It is recommended the concrete aprons around all monitoring wells be inspected and repaired as necessary.
+The concrete aprons around the groundwater monitoring wells that were observed to be cracked during the 2018 annual inspection appear to have been repaired.
+It is recommended to continually inspect the concrete aprons around all monitoring wells and repair as necessary.